 Flight time from London to Kuala Lumpur: 12 hours 30 minutes

-Airlines flying direct to Kuala Lumpur: British Airways, Malaysia Airlines
+Airlines with Business Class Flights to Kuala Lumpur from London:: British Airways, Malaysia Airlines

 Airports in Kuala Lumpur: Kuala Lumpur International, Kuala Lumpur LCCT.